Graham · Central Highlands

 Creag Dhubh — common questions

-- Creag Dhubh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 540m of ascent and takes most walkers 3-6 hours.
-Terrain: Birch woodland low down, then heather and lichen-covered rock on the west shoulder.
+- On the OutdoorSCOT scale, Creag Dhubh comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 540m of ascent on the usual route — 3-6 hours for most parties.
+Underfoot: Birch woodland low down, then heather and lichen-covered rock on the west shoulder.

 - Where do I park for Creag Dhubh?